• box 1

 Welcome to the new Crossnore Heritage Orchard website.
 In the last few months the CHOrchard has received a “501 3c” designation and contracted with PayPal to help us!
 We are happy to give those of you who want to help us take care of our Orchard, the opportunity to make a tax-deductable donation.

 Our plans this year are two fold.
-One – To take care of our historic trees better than ever, with of your help!
-Two – Invite teachers to bring their students for Field Trips to the CHOrchard.
-They will be able to use our new, self-guided educational system.
+One – To take care of our historic trees better than ever with of your help!
+Two – Invite teachers to bring their students for Field Trips to the CHOrchard this fall.
 Our website / smartphone based system brings local and national apple history along pictures of our historical apples.
-Note: CHOchard Staff is looking forward to hosting these Field Trip visits.
+CHOchard staff members are looking forward to hosting these Field Trip visits.

-There are new pages to this website!
-Visit the links to the < Left, or if you are on a phone just click on the “three lines.”
-Click our new Mission Statement, then find more information.
-List of Heirloom Apple Varieties, full Apple Descriptions, and other in-depth pages on the history of American Heirloom apples.
+New pages have been added to this website!
+Find the links to the < Left, or if you are on a phone just click on the “three lines.”
+See our new Mission Statement, to find more in-depth information on the history of American Heirloom apples.

 We currently have 28 heirloom apple varieties on 43 trees, most of which are common in Avery County.
 We estimate they produce 40-100 bushels of apples annually.
 The apples are free for public collection, hands on education, and the celebration of apple history.
-These apple trees are planted for a “Community Park” atmosphere.
-If you are visiting for the first time today, stick around and learn more about these historic apple varieties using your smart phone!
+These apple trees were planted for a “Community Park” atmosphere.
+If you are visiting for the first time, stick around and learn more about these historic apple varieties using your smart phone!

 Thanks for visiting this website.
 Please leave comments and any questions we can help you with.
-We want your thoughts and reviews to help us with this “work in progress”.
+We welcome your thoughts to help us with this “work in progress”.
 Email us at Crossnoreheritageorchard@gmail.com or call 828-387-0174.

 Thank You!